The number of cryptocurrency ATMs has been increasing since its inception in 2013 from only one machine to some 3,324 terminals in the US today.

-However, with crypto ATMs there is usually more than one currency and some are one-way (deposit only) machines.
+However, with crypto ATMs, there is usually more than one currency and some are one-way (deposit only) machines.

-In other cases, it can act like a bank account.
+In other cases, it can act as a bank account.
 Many individuals are sending remittances or just do not want to sign up for an online exchange because they find them too complicated to buy Bitcoin.

 A major difference between cash and crypto ATMs is that it comes down to producers and operators.

 When you want to take money out of your bank account, you generally try to find an ATM that is operated by your bank to avoid fees.

 However, when looking to use a crypto ATM, you will pay fees no matter who the operator or producer is- that is just how the market it right now.

 Buying fees average around 8.81 percent and selling fees average 7.07 percent with the average fee being 8.31 percent, according to CoinATMRadar.

 This is why it is important to know which company is operating the terminals because some have varying rates and associated fees with using their machines.

 The ATM producers are which have a large market share are Genesis Coin and General Bytes with 32 percent and 30 percent respectively.

 Genesis Coin has two types of ATMs, a standard bank-grade full-service ATM and a slim deposit only machine.